TimothyElder/mise/PLAN.md

 - add PDF reading and conversion to `mise/utils/file_io.py` with function `read_pdf`
 - code_manager.py "right click" → "edit code" → dialog edit code
 - Eventually, need to get a pyinstaller instance installed.

+- For analysis widget, should include an option that automatically adds to the segment which is to say expands the text selection from the document to include more context.
+And need some function to pull up the document from a segment.